James-Wachuka/python_etl/README.md

 ###### Python ETL
 Using python to extract data from a source database:mysql,  perfrom transformations on the data and then load the data  to a target analytical database :postgresql.
-The etl job is the run using windows task scheduler evry 5 minutes.
+The etl job is the run using windows task scheduler every 5 minutes.

 ###### data
 The source database contains a classicmodels db which is a database for a car retail company.